terragady/MBSE-ArdRims/README.md

     electronic power circuit. waarmee de pomp snelheid electronisch geregeld kan worden.
 Default false, dus voor relais.
 Indien true moet je zorgen voor een elektronische vermogens regeling.
+20. The last used temperatures in manual mode will be remembered for the next time you use manual mode.

 Next to the standard Arduino libraries you need to install the following extra
 libraries: